What an AI CRM actually does, and what most just slap AI onto

 AI CRM, answered

 An AI CRM uses machine learning to do work the user used to do manually.
-Detecting relationship health, surfacing follow-ups, generating meeting briefs, scoring deals, predicting churn.
+Detecting relationship health, surfacing follow-ups, generating meeting briefs, scoring deals, predicting churn, and preparing the next action.
 The honest test: if turning the AI off doesn't change how the product works, it isn't really an AI CRM.
 It's a CRM with a chatbot bolted on.
-A real AI CRM has AI in the data path, not the UI.
+A real AI CRM has AI in the data path, not just the UI.

 A regular CRM is a database that waits for you.
 You log in, type in what happened, and look at reports.
 An AI CRM watches continuously, reads your inbox and calendar, builds the records itself, and tells you what to do next.
-The shift is from passive logging to active intelligence.
+The shift is from passive logging to prepared work.

 For high-volume sales teams, the AI features in HubSpot or Salesforce save modest amounts of admin time.
 For consultants and agencies, who manage fewer, higher-value relationships, an AI CRM that catches relationship decay and surfaces expansion signals is the difference between a 30 percent renewal rate and a 90 percent one.

 Most AI CRMs are sales-team tools with AI features added on.
 Nynch isn't one of them.
 Nynch is the AI CRM for consultants, fractional executives, and agencies.
-It scores relationships with the Engagement Index, detects buying signals, drafts outreach from your commercial context, and scores deals with Bayesian probability against your past wins.
+It scores relationships with the Engagement Index, detects buying signals, drafts outreach from your commercial context, and turns relationship memory into prepared work.
 All without manual data entry.

 Salesforce Einstein adds $50 per user per month on top of the base license.
 HubSpot's AI features start at the Professional tier ($800 per month).
-Nynch is $99 per month for a solo consultant or $399 per month for a team.
+Nynch is $950 per year on the Annual SaaS plan, or $4,950 for the Founder Member charter that adds 52 coaching sessions with the founder.
+Annual only.
 AI included, no upcharge.